mstksg/ghcjs-websockets/README.md

 ghcjs-websockets
 ================

-*ghcjs-websockets* aims to provide an clean, idiomatic Haskell interface abstracting over the Javascript Websockets API, targeting `ghcjs` for receiving serialized tagged and untagged data.
+*ghcjs-websockets* aims to provide an clean, idiomatic, *concurrent* Haskell interface abstracting over the Javascript Websockets API, targeting `ghcjs` for receiving serialized tagged and untagged data.

 The interface abstracts websockets as raw data streams and is designed to allow multiple styles of usage; in particular, is adapted for